liqd/adhocracy3/docs/source/Generic_Widgets.rst

 Introduction
 ------------

-In the context of the adhocracy software project, a *widget* is a class for creating angular directives dedicated to rendering resources.
-Each widget handles a specific (set of) content type(s) and UI context(s).
-They are called *generic* because the set of content types and contexts can be configured quite flexibly.
+In the context of the adhocracy software project, a *widget* is an element of the UI.
+In the JavaScript frontend, this is implemented as a class for creating angular directives.
+Widgets are called *generic* because the set of content types and UI contexts they can be used with can be configured quite flexibly.

 This document outlines implementation and usage of widgets.
 It assumes some familiarity with angularjs and typescript.